 How to Grow & Maintain Key Limes

-With the right knowledge, anyone can raise Key lime trees.
+With the proper knowledge, anyone can raise Key lime trees.
 Let’s take a look at how Key lime trees thrive, and you may care for them.

 - Start by selecting a safe tree while learning how to grow Key lime trees.
-Since this indicates bug damage, the leaves should not have holes or any ragged edges.
+Since this indicates bug damage, the leaves should not have holes or ragged edges.
 Inspect the vegetation for bug infestations, with a focus on the underside of the leaves.
-Turn the plant over because then you can look for roots in the bottom drainage holes.
+Turn the plant over to look for roots in the bottom drainage holes.
 Once chosen, take it with you.

 - Allocate an area in your garden for Key lime plants as per their needs.
 Choose a side with at least 10 hours of sunlight exposure.
 Remember that they are susceptible to cold temperatures.
-Hence, place this tree in a protected area, like the south side of your home, if you live in California.
+Hence, if you live in California, place this tree in a protected area, like the south side of your home.

 - Make sure your soil has a pH range of 6.1 to 7.8.
 It should also be well-drained.

 - To plant your tree, prepare a circle with a 4-foot diameter.
 Modify the soil with organic compost of 4 to 5 inches and add it to a depth of 36 inches.
-Level the ground with your rake and then let it settle for a week.
-Make it twice as big as the root ball, with equal diameter, when digging the planting hole.
+Level the ground with your rake, and then let it settle for a week.
+When digging the planting hole, make it twice as big as the root ball, with an equal diameter.
 Check it for roots before you plant your Mexican Key lime tree.
 Move them softly out from the sides of the root ball with your fingertips if you see any.
 They will gradually choke the tree to death if the roots are left growing in this position.
 Center the root segment in the hole and ensure that 1/4 to 1/2 inch higher than the surrounding soil is the top of the root ball.
 Cover the dig around the root ball with dirt, firming it as you go to destroy air pockets.

 - Water them once a week.
 Use fertilizers with high nitrogen content.
 If you see yellow leaves, add magnesium and nitrogen.